 We are located less than 10 miles from downtown Lawrence, KS.
 The garden is open to the public dawn to dusk.
 We ask that you leave pets at home, as this is a research garden and our intent is to keep it as clean as possible.
 We are part of the KU Field Station, which includes 1,600 acres of research land with public trails three miles north of the garden.

-Directions (see Map): From downtown Lawrence, travel north across the bridge and follow Highway 59 to Highway 40.
+Directions to the Garden (see Map): From downtown Lawrence, travel north across the bridge and follow Highway 59 to Highway 40.
 Turn east and travel 1.5 miles to East 1600 Road, then half a mile north to the garden.
 Please be careful at the intersection of Highway 40 and East 1600 Road.

 Alternate bike route (see Map): From downtown Lawrence, head north across the bridge.
 At the north end of the bridge, take an immediate right (heading east) onto the Kansas River levee trail.
 Follow the trail approximately one mile to the North 8th Street and Oak Street access point and head north half a block to Oak.
 Turn right (east) for one long block to North 9th Street/East 1550 Road, the city limit, then four blocks north to Maple Street/North 1650.
 Turn east onto the gravel road and travel half a mile (the factory will be on your left) to East 1600.
 Turn left (north) and travel a total of two miles, passing under I-70 and across Highway 40; the garden is half a mile north of Highway 40.
 Be very careful crossing Highway 40.

-Nearby prairie area: Rockefeller Prairie, an exceptionally diverse native prairie with unusual and rare prairie species, is located only three miles north of the garden at the KU Field Station.
+Nearby prairie area: Rockefeller Prairie, an exceptionally diverse tallgrass native prairie with unusual and rare prairie species, is located only three miles north of the garden at the KU Field Station.
 See the map to Field Station sites and the public trail system map of the KU Field Station to plan your trip.